datmo/datmo/docs/env-setup.rst

         iii. datmo/python-base:py27-cpu
         iv. datmo/python-base:py27-gpu

+    To see the full list of officially supported Python environment versions, check out the `Dockerhub page here <https://hub.docker.com/r/datmo/python-base/tags/>`_.

 **3. Designate installation of system level packages**

 All base datmo environments utilize Ubuntu, so the ``apt-get`` package tool will be used to install any necessary system dependencies.